ftechmax/argdefender/docs/design-decisions.md

 ## Modifying Arguments

 A method that validates its arguments can also apply some normalization routines before using them.
 Trimming a string before assigning it to a field/property is a good example for that.
-Guard provides the `Modify` overloads that can be used for normalizing argument values.
+ArgDefender provides the `Modify` overloads that can be used for normalizing argument values.

 ```c#